riccardocorna/riccardocorna.github.io/content/en/blog/20230503-windows-laps-azuread-intune-preview.md

 ---
 date: 2023-05-03T05:00:00-00:00
-description: "With the release 2304 of Intune, Windows LAPS arrives with direct support for Azure Active Directory, a highly anticipated feature.
+description: "With the release 2304 of Intune, Windows LAPS arrives with direct support for Entra ID, a highly anticipated feature.
 Let's see how to implement it and how it works."
 featured_image: "/images/01-windows-laps-azuread-preview.png"
 images:
   - "/images/01-windows-laps-azuread-preview.png"
 categories : [ "Modern Endpoint" ]
-tags: [ "LAPS", "Windows", "Azure AD", "Video" ]
+tags: [ "LAPS", "Windows", "Entra", "Video" ]
-title: "Windows LAPS in Azure AD (preview)"
+title: "Windows LAPS in Entra ID (preview)"
 url: /en/windows-laps-azuread-intune-preview
 ---
-I have tried the new Windows LAPS (Local Administrator Password Solution) with direct support for Azure AD.
+I have tried the new Windows LAPS (Local Administrator Password Solution) with direct support for Entra ID.

 {{< youtube oGbAqOxJOhQ >}}